ararslan/julia-release-miscellany/README.md

 5. Move binaries to `s3://julialang2`
 6. Compute and upload checksums
 7. Trigger a build of `versions.json`
+8. Trigger a build of the PDF documentation
-8. Update the website
+9. Update the website
-9. Announce on Discourse
+10. Announce on Discourse

 ### Creating the tag